Police Data

 Supplementary Comment

-The specialist Joint Norfolk and Suffolk Major Investigation Team are responsible for investigating homicides.
-There has been a 300% increase of all Homicide offences over the most recent 12-months when compared to the previous 12 months.
-When compared against the 2019 baseline, there has been a 14% increase.
-The offence of Murder only, shows an increase of 300% over the most recent 12 months when compared to the previous 12-months, with a 60% increase when compared against the 2019 baseline.
+The specialist Joint Norfolk and Suffolk Major Investigation Team are responsible for investigating all homicides.
+There has been an increase of five Homicide offences over the most recent 12 months when compared to the previous 12 months.
+When compared against the 2019 baseline, there has been a 14% increase (+1 offence).
+The offence of Murder only, shows an increase of five offences over the most recent 12 months when compared to the previous 12 months, with an increase of 3 offences when compared against the 2019 baseline.

-- Three of the Murders occurred within the same incident.
-Noe of the remaining offences are linked.
+• Three of the Murders are linked to the same incident.
+None of the remaining offences are linked.

 Priority area: Reduce Serious Violence